bborncr/ESP32_BME688/Readme.md

 * DDATA (JSON payload)
 * DMCD (send commands to the device)

-In my NODE-RED and INFLUX database I do the following:
+In my NODE-RED setup and INFLUX database I do the following mapping:
 * The Measurement is taken from `<Namespace>/<GroupId>/<MessageType>`
 * Incoming payload can be any single object (no nested objects or lists)
 * The payload is mapped to the key/value fields in the database